georgewcf/private-parking-control-api/README.md

 git clone https://github.com/georgewcf/private-parking-control-api.git
 ```

+>You need to create a Database on PostgreSQL and write his URL, username and password on application.properties.
+> You also can to use this information as an example.
->In this application, you can to CREATE, READ, UPDATE and DELETE parking informations.
+>In this application, you can to CREATE, READ, UPDATE and DELETE parking information.
-For this, run the application and choose your command in the Postman (GET, DELETE, PUT or DELETE).
+For this, run the application on your IDE and choose your command in the Postman (GET, DELETE, PUT or DELETE).

 Example: